venikman/FPF/FPF-Spec.md

 #### 4.2 Triggers for declaring MHT (BOSC‑A‑T‑X)

-Declare MHT when one or more of the following **observable triggers** occur (measurements are recorded in the promotion record; see Part 2):
+Declare MHT when one or more of the following **observable triggers** occur (measurements are recorded in the promotion record):

 * **B — Boundary closure/opening.** A coherent external boundary emerges (e.g., internal interfaces encapsulated; single regulated port) or its **type** changes (open ↔ closed/permeable) such that the system’s external commitments are different.
 * **O — Objective emergence/reframe.** A new objective is instituted (e.g., regulation target introduced) or a prior objective becomes subordinate to a supervisory objective.